-I revised this barley salad recipe for simplicity.
+I revised this barley bean salad recipe for simplicity.
 Let’s just say that I’ve made it a number of times since I first published it, and I realized, it can be easier.
 What’s not to love about that?!
 It still possesses the hallmarks of this delicious dish…a bit of smokey spice from the chipotle peppers in adobo sauce, a touch of acid from lime and white wine vinegar, a little crunch from the green peppers, and lots of fiber loaded complex carbohydrates from the barley, black beans and pinto beans.

 In the US, you can find a can of chipotle peppers in adobo sauce in the Hispanic aisle of any major grocer.
 If you like a very spicy dressing, add the actual chipotle peppers to this dressing.
 If you prefer a mild dressing, add the adobo sauce to this dressing.
 If you like it somewhere in between, then add a combo of pepper(s) and sauce.
-They adds so much to the flavor, but you have to be thoughtful about how much you add, if you are particularly sensitive to heat.
+They add so much to the flavor, but you have to be thoughtful about how much you add, if you are particularly sensitive to heat.

 If you can’t find chipotle peppers in adobo sauce we you are, go with the hot sauce of your choice.
 If you use your favorite hot sauce, you will need to adjust how much you add; 2-3 Tbsp may not be appropriate (every hot sauce is different!).
 So, add a very little bit to start, taste, and keep adjusting until it hits the mark.
 If it doesn’t taste very smokey using your own hot sauce, add a little more smoked paprika and that should do the trick.

-This vegan black bean salad recipe travels well.
+This vegan barley black bean salad recipe travels well.
 I have taken it on many vegan road trips, and always been pleased that it still tastes fresh after living in my cooler for a day or two.
 It also works well for a packed vegan lunches, work lunches, and potlucks.

 Chipotle Bean and Barley Salad